Sir Peter Petrie, 5th Baronet: Career

 Peter Petrie (whose father was the historian Sir Charles Petrie) was educated at Westminster School and Christ Church, Oxford.
 He served in the Grenadier Guards 1954–56 before entering the Foreign Service.
 Later, he served in the UK Delegation to NATO in Paris 1958–61 and the UK High Commission in Delhi 1961–64 (also Chargé d'Affaires in Kathmandu in 1963).
 He was posted to the Cabinet Office 1965–67, the UK Mission to the United Nations in New York 1969–73 and was Head of Chancery at Bonn 1973–76.
 He returned to the Foreign and Commonwealth Office as head of the European Integration Department 1976–79 before being appointed Minister in the Paris embassy 1979–85 and finally British Ambassador to Belgium 1985–89.

 Petrie succeeded to the family baronetcy on the death of his half-brother in 1988.
 After retiring from the Diplomatic Service, he was a member of the Franco-British Council 1994–2002 (chairman of the British section 1997–2002) and a member of the Council of City University London 1997–2002.

-Petrie was appointed CMG in 1980 and Chevalier of the Legion of Honour in 2006.
+Petrie was appointed a Companion of the Order of St Michael and St George (CMG) in the 1980 Birthday Honours and Chevalier of the Legion of Honour in 2006.